lemay-ai/onepanel/README.md

 ## Predicting stock performance based on CEO pictures
 ### Step 1:
 Run CEO+stock+scraping.ipynb to get the stock performances we'll be predicting.
+You'll want a free Quandl account to be running this, or you'll be capped at 50 queries per day.
 ### Step 2:
 Run scraper/CEO image scraping.ipynb to scrape all the photos of the CEOs.
 ### Step 3: